Skip to Content

 Definition of Autonomy vs. Shame and Doubt

-Autonomy vs. Shame and Doubt is the second stage in Erik Erikson’s theory of psychosocial development, where toddlers start to assert their independence and develop a sense of personal control.
+Autonomy vs. shame and doubt is the second stage in Erik Erikson’s theory of psychosocial development, where toddlers start to assert their independence and develop a sense of personal control.
 This stage occurs roughly between 18 months and 3 years of age.

 During this period, children begin to explore their abilities and environment, trying to do things on their own.
 They may start walking, feeding themselves, and choosing their clothes.
 Encouraging toddlers to make these small decisions helps them develop a sense of independence.
 When you support their attempts, even when they make mistakes, you’re helping them build confidence in their abilities.